matthew-dong-dev/personal-website/README.md

 - If you want to take down pages, just add [maintenance] in front of the md or pdf file, then Jekyll won't be able to find them and will default to the 404 page.
 Or set recruiter to false in `config.yml`
 - Rm socials by commenting out `include social-links.html` in `header.html` - commenting them in config.yml leaves a random github icon for some reason
 - [Website template](https://github.com/sergiokopplin/indigo)

+## Build & Deployment

+App is deployed via a github workflow (see .github/workflows/jekyll.yml)

 ## To do: